pay-theory/payment-components/README.md

 ## Tokenization response

-When the confirm option of initTransaction is set to true, the payment card token details are returned in tokenizeObserver *note that the convenience fee is included in amount*
+When the confirm option of initTransaction is set to true, the payment card token details are returned in tokenizeObserver

 ```json
 {